sortira/whereami/README.md

 ## Features

 - **Single Player Mode**: Guess the location and see if you’re right!
+- **Multi Player Mode**: Create a game, choose your own set of hints, see the leaderboard to see who's the smartest.
 - **Intuitive Interface**: Simple, responsive design with a light, minimalist theme, meaningful colours, and smooth button interactions.
 - **Offline Support**: Play offline, thanks to a Service Worker setup.
 - **Educational and Fun**: Hone your geography skills while having fun.